 Energy usage is a business operating expense in commercial buildings.
 However, the productivity of the people inside is the real goal.

 Comfort and climate control are key aspects of maintaining productivity in an office building, but what if you could retain that comfort while reducing energy consumption by 20 or 30 percent?

 Tracking energy usage within a building is the first step to identifying where to make cuts.
-The first three places to look for energy savings are climate control, lighting and water usage.
+The three ways to reduce energy consumption in the office are climate control, lighting, and water usage.

 Where Does The Energy Go?

-National averages agree the majority of energy goes towards heating and cooling.
-This holds particularly true in Central Virginia and the Mid-Atlantic Region.
-Lighting, electronic equipment, water usage and heating, refrigeration, cooking and variety of others account for the remaining energy being used in most office buildings.
-Saving a small percent in an area, like climate control, that comprises a large percentage of total energy consumption will usually give you the highest return on investment.
+Saving a small percentage in an area (e.g., climate control) that comprises a large percentage of total energy consumption will usually give you the highest return on investment.
 Saving 35% on lighting is outstanding, but saving 10% on climate control could have a significantly larger impact on the bottom line.

 Tracking Energy Usage

 Your electric bill will not show up with itemized costs of heating your building, keeping the lights on, or any other electric usage.
 We recommend installing a system that can track where energy gets used—as information is a powerful tool.

 If you do not know how much your company spends on cooling the building, how do you quantify spending an extra $3,000 to purchase a more energy-efficient piece of equipment?
 How quickly will this energy management effort pay for itself?